choishingwan/PRSice/helpers/checklist.md

     - [ ] Update website to remove `--pearson`
     - [ ] Update website to include `--score con-std`
     - [ ] Update website to remove `--enable-mmap`

+Possible Bug:
+    - [ ] User report segmentation fault when using --score std and --perm 1000 together